darkreactions/ESCALATE_report/README.md

 6. Intermediate dataframes can be exported in bulk by specifying:

    `python runme.py <dataset-name> -l <workup target> --debug 1`

+To add additional target directories please see the how-to guide [here](https://github.com/darkreactions/ESCALATE_Capture/wiki/Developers:-Adding-New-Labs-to-devconfig.py).
+If you would like to add these to the existing datasets, please issue a git merge request after you add the necessary information.

 ## Report to Versioned Data to ESCALATion
 More detailed instructions can be found in the [ESCALATE user manual](https://docs.google.com/document/d/1RQJvAlDVIfu19Tea23dLUSymLabGfwJtDnZwANtU05s/edit?usp=sharing).